101companies/101repo/technologies/GeFLo/README.md

 ## Input file

-The JSON-parser expects the following structure for .summary.json input file:
+The JSON-parser expects the following structure as an input :
+  [
     {
-		...,
-		tokens: [
-			...,
-			{
-				name: "token",
-				line: 42,
-				...,
-			}
-		],
-	}
+      "text" : "import",
+      "line" : 1,
+      "i" : 0,
+      "class" : "kw"    // not used in current implementation }
+    ... other tokens
+  ]

 ## Example call